embedly/embedly-docs/features/content-analytics/index.rst

 View
 ^^^^
-Measures how long a user has viewed an article.
+View measures how long a user has viewed an article.
 This API is called while a user is viewing an article.

 Watch
 ^^^^^
-Measures how long a video is being viewed.
+Watch measures how long a video is being viewed.

 Share
 ^^^^^
 Share measures when a user shares a url, and is generalizable to media actions such as "Liking".
-Includes a freeform parameter that can be used to log which site the media is shared on, or specify that the action is a "Like".
+Includes a freeform parameter that can be used to log which site the media is shared on i.e. "facebook", "twitter", or specify that the action is a "like".

 Activity